 Their work is important for a photography-history context because it examines how modernist architecture, housing, and urban planning are imaged, circulated, and ideologically framed.*1*2*3

-Why this method was chosen: available exhibition texts suggest that the duo is less interested in the isolated building as object than in the image economies through which architecture is remembered, judged, or idealized.
+This method matters because available exhibition texts suggest that the duo is less interested in the isolated building as object than in the image economies through which architecture is remembered, judged, or idealized.
 Photography becomes the medium through which social space is analyzed.*1*2*3

-Relation to contemporaries or movements: their practice can be placed near conceptual documentary and research-based photography, as well as work on architecture and urbanism by contemporaries concerned with public space and institutional image production.*1*2
+In relation to contemporaries and movements, their practice can be placed near conceptual documentary and research-based photography, as well as work on architecture and urbanism by contemporaries concerned with public space and institutional image production.*1*2

 Exhibition texts consistently describe the duo as occupying a special place within Austrian and international artistic photography because of the sustained way they have used photographic practice to question architecture and city space.*1*2